siamscsdsu/siamscsdsu.github.io/_posts/2023-08-06-fall-welcome-meeting.md

 Come meet fellow graduate students and join us in making a plan for fall meeting events and fun!

 - Google form to join SIAM Student Chapter, SDSU 2023-2024 can be found [here](https://docs.google.com/forms/d/e/1FAIpQLScCSPn-9fsrqYz4QKoYaAJS5tfHef7iv1WnsD9rcaG5Odhdbg/viewform?usp=sf_link).
-- Please email us for the Discord link or scan the QR code at the next meeting!
+- Please email us for the Discord link or scan the QR code (see an executive member) at the next meeting!